Carcinoid Cancer Treatment Option Overview

 - Hepatic artery embolization: A procedure to embolize (block) the hepatic artery, which is the main blood vessel that brings blood into the liver.
 Blocking the flow of blood to the liver helps kill cancer cells growing there.

-Radiopharmaceutical therapy is a type of radiation therapy.
+Radiopharmaceutical therapy is a type of internal radiation therapy.
 Radiation is given to the tumor using a drug that has a radioactive substance, such as iodine I 131, attached to it.
 The radioactive substance kills the tumor cells.

 Chemotherapy is a cancer treatment that uses drugs to stop the growth of cancer cells, either by killing the cells or by stopping the cells from dividing.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).
 When chemotherapy is placed directly into the cerebrospinal fluid, an organ, or a body cavity such as the abdomen, the drugs mainly affect cancer cells in those areas (regional chemotherapy).